LionDoge/source2-asset-assembler/README.md

 > [!WARNING]
 > This tool is meant for somewhat experienced modders.
 Assets created in this way have no easy way to be validated by the game, because they were not compiled by using their official compiler, which could properly verify it.
 This means that due to any, even tiny mistakes the asset might not work or cause crashes with very little or no explaination from the game.
 You're on your own here!

+### TODO
+- [ ] Support more asset types / KV3 versions
+- [ ] Allow binary data to be used as input
+- [ ] vxml layout content compiler
+- [ ] `--watch` parameter to recompile asset right after saving
+- [ ] filelist input

 ## Usage
-Currently there are two ways of running the asset builder.
+There are a few ways of using the asset builder.
+Files can either be created from scratch with a custom layout, or an existing asset can be edited by swapping out own provided block data.

+## Creating Assets
 First one is to use a JSON 'Schematic' file that defines the structure of the asset and the files that go with it.
-The second one is to use a preset.
+The second one is to use a preset or a structure based on an existing asset, and provide the inputs manually.
 ### JSON Schema usage
 This is example of a JSON file usable with this tool.
 It defines the valid structure for a VPULSE asset.
 You can find more examples in the `examples` directory.